symphonylyh/3D/Synthesis3D/notes/synthesis_guide/synthesis.md

+Date: 05/2021

 # Synthesis3D Guide

 [TOC]

-This section is after the [3D reconstruction section](../../../Reconstruction3D/notes/agisoft	_metashape_guide/agisoft_metashape_guide.md).
+This section is after the [3D reconstruction section](../../../Reconstruction3D/notes/agisoft_metashape_guide/agisoft_metashape_guide.md).

 As the preparation steps for 3D synthetic data generation in Unity, the following major tasks are necessary: